oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/remove-pdb/remove-pdb.md

 This lab walks you through the steps for removing Pluggable Databases (PDBs) from a Container Database (CDB) using Oracle Enterprise Manager Cloud Control (EM).

-You have two options to remove a PDB from a CDB:
+To remove a PDB from a CDB, you have two options:
  -   Delete the PDB
  -   Unplug the PDB